behzodfaiziev/digitallps/README.md

 # Digital Laboratory Power Supply

 #### This project was done when I was 11th grade(2019).
-The idea of this app is to control Laboratory Power Supply using PC
+The main idea was to create an Power Supply which was controlled programmatically.
 #### UI was written in C#.
 By that time I was not so good at programming.
 So the code may look like spaghetti.
-#### The main idea was to create an Power Supply which was controlled programmatically.

 ## It was presented in ICT Week (2019) which was held in Dushanbe, Tajikistan.
 ### My infinite thanks to my greatest mentor who taught me not only electronics but also taught the rules of Life